ChiaraSapo/exp-rob-assignment3/README.md

 - robot.gazebo and robot.xacro: improvements of the files of assignment  (a head hokuyo laser sensor was added to the previous robot, the head revolute joint was substituted with a fixed joint since the robot didn't need to rotate its head anymore)

 # Scripts
+## State manager
-- state_manager: implements a smach machine where different states are described:
+It implements a smach machine where different states are described:
 <p align="center">
   <img height="400" width="500" src="https://github.com/ChiaraSapo/exp-rob-assignment3/blob/master/exp_assignment3/images/Screenshot%20from%202020-12-28%2016-05-37.png?raw=true "Title"">
 </p>
-## Sleep
+### Sleep
 Dog goes to kennel via MoveBase, stays still for a few seconds, then enters the Normal behaviour.

-## Normal
+### Normal
-In a loop:
-    It starts an autonomous wandering phase via Explore_lite.
+In a loop: It starts an autonomous wandering phase via Explore_lite.
 In the meanwhile it continuously checks whether it sees the ball.
 In case it actually sees it, it enters in the Normal_track phase.
 Then the dog listens to human: if it hears a play command it enters in play behaviour.
 At the end of the loop, if nothing has happened, the dog goes to Sleep.

-## N_track
+### N_track
 The dog gets close to the ball and checks if it already knew its position.
 In case it didn't, it saves the new position.
 Then it goes back to Normal state.

-## Play
+### Play
 In a loop: the dog goes to the human, waits for a goto command and, if it hears it, it compares it to the known ball positions to check if it already knows the position the user has said to him.
 If it knew it, it goes toward that position, and then goes to Normal.
 However, if it didn't know the room yet, it goes to Find.

-## Find
+### Find
 In a loop: the dog starts an autonomous wandering phase via Explore_lite.
 In the meanwhile it continuously checks whether it sees the ball.
 In case it actually sees it, it enters in the Find_track phase.
 At the end of the loop, if nothing has happened, the dog goes to Play.

-## F_track
+### F_track
 The dog gets close to the ball and checks if it ais the desired ball.
 In case it isn't, it saves its position (if needed) and goes back to Find.
 If it is, it goes to Play.

+### Other important features
 Explore_lite was used by launching and then stopping the explore.launch file from within the states that needed it.

 MoveBase was used by creating a simple action client with a MoveBaseAction in the function move_dog.
 This function first sets the right angle towards the target by directly publishing on the cmd_vel topic, then calls the MoveBase service to go there.
 MoveBase assures obstacle avoidance but works better if the angle is previously set (problems in moving towards the human during play).

+The camera info is read by subscribing to the topic camera_info, and the odometry is read by subscribing to the topic odom.

+The user is implemented by the function user_says in which he can interact by sending a Play command to the robot, followed by a GoTo command + target location (Entrance, Closet, Living room, Kitchen, Bathroom, Bedroom)

+## Camera_manager

-The camera was used by implementing cv bridge in function camera_manager.
+The camera was used by implementing cv bridge in class camera_manager_fnct.
 In particular, this function continuously checks the environment for the colored balls and, if one is seen, it sets some parameters to be read by the smach machine:
 - lastDetected indicates the ball that has just been detected
 - closeBall indicates that the ball is close (threshold of proximity was chosen manually)

-The user is implemented by the function user_says in which he can interact by sending a Play command to the robot, followed by a GoTo command + target location (Entrance, Closet, Living room, Kitchen, Bathroom, Bedroom)
+- radius, center of the ball
+It then publishes on the topic "camera_info" an array of integers that contains, in order: lastDetected, closeBall, radius, center